pydio/pydio-doc-admin-guide/2_getting_started/2_9_ent_audit_log.md

-In the **Cells Enterprise Edition**, an audit log will gather all non-technical events to help focus on business logic when analysing logs for compliance or when tracing events after a security breach.
+In the **Enterprise Edition**, an audit log gathers all non-technical events to help focus on business logic when analysing logs for compliance or when tracing events after a security breach.

 Audit Logs are accessible via the **Activity** tab in the Settings Dashboard.
 An interface similar to the System Logs allows browsing, searching and filtering of these logs.
 Clicking on a row displays more details about the event.